Engineering

 How we approach VTOL

 VTOL programs must manage transition phases where control authority, energy demand, and structural loading peak simultaneously.
 We help define mode logic, envelope protection, and test progression from tethered hover to full transition.
+A meticulous, phased approach is the only way to mitigate the inherent aerodynamic risks of combining rotary and fixed-wing flight modes.

 Related areas in this practice

-Safe, repeatable transitions
+Safe and repeatable flight transitions

-Hover characterization
+Hover Characterization

-Thrust margins, vibration, and thermal equilibrium.
+Analyzing thrust margins, vibration propagation, and thermal equilibrium.

-Transition sweeps
+Transition Sweeps

-Wind limits, attitude envelopes, and abort triggers.
+Defining maximum crosswind limits, attitude envelopes, and abort logic triggers.

-Operational limits
+Operational Limits

-Published V-n diagrams and crew/autonomy authority rules.
+Publishing detailed V-n diagrams and establishing clear crew and autonomy authority rules.

 Talk with engineers who own the work